jerrich/hello-world/README.md

 # hello-world
 first repository

-learning Python and GitHub
-following Hello World project
+I'm learning Python and GitHub and following the Hello World project